ciencia

 Does the mass of the pendulum bob affect the period?

 No. Under the simple pendulum model, mass cancels out of the equation of motion entirely.
-The net restoring force is proportional to mass (F = mg sinθ), but so is the inertia (F = ma), so mass divides out.
-This was experimentally confirmed by Galileo around 1602 and later formalized by Newton's second law.
+The net restoring force is proportional to mass (F = mg sinθ), and so is the inertia (F = ma), so mass divides out.
+Galileo confirmed this experimentally around 1602; Newton's second law explains why.

 NIST defines standard gravity as exactly g = 9.80665 m/s².
 For most calculations, 9.81 m/s² is sufficient (error < 0.004%).
-For precise work — geodesy, metrology, or gravimeter calibration — use your local g value.
+For precise work — geodesy, metrology, gravimeter calibration — use your local g value.
 It ranges from ~9.764 m/s² near the equator at altitude to ~9.834 m/s² at sea level near the poles.
-NOAA provides local g measurements via the National Geodetic Survey.
+NOAA's National Geodetic Survey provides local g measurements.

 At what angle does the small-angle approximation break down?